playcanvas/developer.playcanvas.com/content/ja/tutorials/beginner/Using-forces-on-rigid-bodies.md

                 this.entity.rigidbody.applyForce(0, 9.8, 0);
             }

-            // キューブを画面にとどめる。キューブは一つの画面の端から消え、反対の端から再び現れる。
-            if (this.playerPos.x < -9.0) {
+            // Keeping the cube on screen - cube moves off of one screen edge then appears from the opposite edge. if (this.playerPos.x < -9.0) {
-                this.teleport(8.8, this.playerPos.y, this.playerPos.z);
+                this.entity.rigidbody.teleport(8.8, this.playerPos.y, this.playerPos.z);
             }
             if (this.playerPos.x > 9.0) {
-                this.teleport(-8.8, this.playerPos.y, this.playerPos.z);
+                this.entity.rigidbody.teleport(-8.8, this.playerPos.y, this.playerPos.z);
             }

-            // キューブリセットコントロール
+            // cube reset control
             if (app.keyboard.wasPressed(pc.KEY_R) ) {
                 this.reset();
             }
         },

-        //エンティティを動かしてリジッドボディを親エンティティの新しい位置に同期させるテレポート機能。
-        teleport: function (x, y, z) {
-            this.entity.setLocalPosition(x, y, z);
-            this.entity.rigidbody.syncEntityToBody();
-        },

         onKeyDown: function (event) {
             event.event.preventDefault();
         },

-        // キューブを開始位置に動かすリセット機能。
+        // reset function to move cube back to starting position.
         reset: function () {
-            this.teleport(0, 2, 0);
+            this.entity.rigidbody.teleport(0, 2, 0);
             this.entity.rigidbody.linearVelocity = pc.Vec3.ZERO;
             this.entity.rigidbody.angularVelocity = pc.Vec3.ZERO;
         }